jdmonin/JSettlers2/README.txt

 To specify the Account Admin Users who can create new accounts, list them when you start your server:
 	-Djsettlers.accounts.admins=bob,joe,lily
-The account admins on that whitelist can create accounts and run user-related commands, such as listing all users in a game with
+Only the account admins on that list can create accounts and run user-related commands, such as listing all users in a game with
 	*WHO* gamename
 or listing all users connected to the server with